ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

    - If your target uses WiFi, fill in the SSID and Password fields in `mbed_app.json`.

-   - Add SOTP descriptors to `mbed-cloud-client-example/mbed_lib.json`.
+   - Add NVStore descriptors (previously known as SOTP) for storage to `mbed-cloud-client-example/mbed_lib.json`.
 For example:

       ```
       ...